Aakash Repeater Courses

 $= \frac{1}{2}\times (4\sqrt{2})\times(6\sqrt{2}) = 24$ square units

-Here is the latest NCERT syllabus, which is very useful for students before strategizing their study plan.
+Here is the latest NCERT syllabus, which is very useful for students before strategising their study plan.
+Also, links to some reference books which are important for further studies.

-After solving all the exercises, if students want to practice more, then exemplar solutions can be practised.
+After solving all the exercises, if students want to practice more, then the exemplar solutions can be practised.
 For that, the following links can be used.

 In class 10 Maths Chapter 7 following topics of coordinate geometry are covered.